nisarg-chodavadiya/Movie-Review-Analysis/README.md

 # Movie Review Analysis
-1. This analysis is the answer to one question which is **Which thing in a movie gets people's attention drawn most towards it in any movie?** as **More Insights on Reviews.**
+1. This analysis is the answer to one question which is **What people will look at first glance regardless of genre in the movie?** as **More Insights on Reviews.**
-2. Publish a unique dataset on kaggle in CSV format with rating and sentiment both columns for each review.
+2. Publish a unique dataset on kaggle in CSV format with rating and sentiment both columns for each review from Stanford IMDB dataset.
 3. Easiest model build with high accuracy for sentiment analysis for reviews by logistic regression.

 # Dataset